cTurtle98/Lifealgorithmic/source/cis-191/labs/simple_root_filesystem.md

 ```

 If these files are missing in your new filesystem BASH cannot run.
 Copy each of them into the corresponding location in your new filesystem.
 You can ignore linux-vdso.so.1 that is a virtual library (i.e. there's no real file to copy anywhere).

-IMORTANT:Be sure to copy the paths exactlyas they appear in the ldd listing.
+> **IMORTANT** Be sure to copy the paths exactlyas they appear in the ldd listing.
 This may require you to make additional directories.
 For example (this will NOT match your VM but is correct on my laptop) if you see the following line from ldd:

 ```
 libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f7e45d96000)